lauramanzanos23/INSY_674_FinalProject/README.md

 - Results reflect associations, not causal effects.
 - Production deployment requires monitoring and drift control.

-**Conclusion**
-This project demonstrates that **pre-release metadata can meaningfully predict movie outcomes**, even under incomplete revenue labels.
-The supervised popularity model materially improves over baseline error, and the semi-supervised Self‑Training model delivers the strongest macro‑F1 for revenue tiers.
-These results provide **actionable, interpretable signals** that can support greenlighting, casting, and release‑strategy decisions, while acknowledging the need for continued monitoring, temporal robustness, and drift control in production.

-Business Insight
-- Release timing, budget-related proxies, and talent popularity are consistently strong predictors.
-- Results provide interpretable signals for greenlighting, marketing, and release strategy decisions.

-Business Value Relevance
-- **Greenlighting:** rank projects by expected popularity and revenue tier to prioritize investment.
-- **Budget planning:** use sensitivity on budget-related proxies and timing to shape ROI-focused scenarios.
-- **Casting strategy:** quantify talent effects using cast/director popularity signals.
-- **Marketing and release timing:** identify seasons and release windows that correlate with stronger outcomes.

-Next Steps
-- Improve temporal robustness.
-- Incorporate more pre-release variables such as marketing intensity, distribution scope, and social signals.
-- Add temporal CV as required model-selection criterion.
-- Add uncertainty intervals and drift monitoring in production.

-**Lessons Learned**
-- Semi-supervised learning adds value when labels are scarce.
-- Feature engineering matters more than model complexity alone.
-- AI is a tool, not a replacement for reasoning.

 ---

 **5.10 Launching, Monitoring and Maintenance**